Paris Markets

 Now cross the street and head up on the other side.

-• FranPrix: There are two 'supermarkets' on the street, FranPrix and Leader.
+• Franprix: There are two 'supermarkets' on the street, Franprix and Leader Price.
 Good for the basics, from toothpaste to cereal.

 • Bacchus: This wine shop is a good one and they do a good job recommending wine for a particular meal.
 Our favorite wine shop is at 145 rue St. Dominique where Julien does an excellent job.
 He knows his wines and offers good value for money.
 When we walk by, he signals Philippe if he has a good deal on red wine or Champagne.
 He is a character who roller blades to work and always wears sunglasses on his head; kind of a heartthrob in the quartier.
 When I first introduced my French husband to California wines in Napa Valley, he couldn't understand the American obsession with brand and price.
 Now I understand his point: in France, a good wine often means it is delicious and not too expensive.
 It does not have to be a famous brand with a high price tag.

-• Leonidas chocolatier: Belgian chocolates which are excellent and reasonably priced.
+• Chocolatier: Belgian chocolates which are excellent and reasonably priced.
 Much better than Godiva which I find taste too waxy.
 There are some wonderful chocolate stores in the quartier, but this is a staple.

 • Leader Price: This is the other supermarket on rue cler and sells more bulk foods.
 Again, fine for all of your staples.